Best TV shows to watch on Amazon Prime Video UK (August 2020)

 The Walking Dead

-Once one of the most popular show on TV, The Walking Dead is now a zombie of its former self as it trots towards its eleventh series (renewed for next year).
-However, it was once gripping, with Andrew Lincoln leading a fine cast of surivors after a zombie apocalypse.
-Some soapy turns in its first few seasons made it must watch TV – and you can catch up on season one to eight now.
+Once one of the most popular shows on TV, The Walking Dead is now a zombie of its former self as it trots towards its eleventh series (renewed for next year).
+However, it was once gripping, with Andrew Lincoln leading a fine cast of survivors after a zombie apocalypse.
+Some soapy turns in its first few seasons made it must watch TV – and you can catch up on season one to nine now.
 Watch on Amazon Prime Video

 Homecoming